james-priest/100-days-log/README.md

 ### Installation

-Fork and clone the repo then use Bundler to install the gem dependencies.
+Fork and clone the repo, then use Bundler to install the gem dependencies.

 1. Fork the repo by clicking the Fork button in the upper right corner of the page.